ntiman/SheridanApp/README.md

 ## Description

 Simple Android application developed in Android Studio.
-Using this application user can log in, create new students and input marks for them.
-All data is stored locally on user's device.
+Using this application teacher can log in, create new mark for a specific student and edit existing marks.
+All data realted to student marks is stored locally on user's device.

 ## What did I gain from developing this project